 Despite the risks, getting the most value from your budget is not impossible and may be easier than you think.
 Rather than severing program components or negatively altering the customer experience, let experts help you consider small changes to your exhibit strategy that might address the budget issue.

 Your trade show exhibit is the center piece of your event marketing campaign.
-Your booth design not only needs to be pleasing to the eye, but the design also needs to be warm and inviting to any and all show attendees.
+Your custom trade show booth design not only needs to be pleasing to the eye, but the design also needs to be warm and inviting to any and all show attendees.
 Your budget needs to accommodate both of these goals.

 During the initial phase of the design process, let the designers know exactly what you hope to accomplish inside your exhibit.
 Also, prioritize for the design team the components and features that are critical to your exhibit, and which ones would be “nice to have.”
 An experienced designer can offer options that allow you to pick components that are in line with your budget.
 Other ideas for stretching your budget while still meeting your marketing goals include: